nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?keyword=\"alpha%20beta%20g?mma\""

+Note: Currently we only support either keyword, or single keyword phrase search.
+We don't support mix of keyword and keyword phrase search and and we don't support multiple keyword phrase searches.

-The following fields are indexed for keyword search:
+The following fields are indexed for keyword and keyword phrase search:

 * Concept ID
 * DOI value